benjaminnkem/benjaminnkem/README.md

 - 👋 Hi, I’m @benjaminnkem
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently a Full Stack Web Developer
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me...
 You can reach me on WhatsApp +2348133961439